crowdsecurity/hub/scenarios/melite/ssh-glacial-bf.md

 ## Description

-Detects extremely slow SSH brute-force attacks where attackers perform only ~1 attempt every 8 hours over 3 days.
-These attackers evade even the `melite/ssh-ultra-slow-bf` scenario which requires 10 events (too many for such a low rate).
+Detects SSH brute-force attacks that are slower than the standard `crowdsecurity/ssh-slow-bf` scenario and generate only a few failed authentications over many hours.

-Uses a leaky bucket with an 18-hour leak rate and capacity of 3, creating a 72-hour (3-day) detection window.
-Triggers after just 4 failed authentication attempts from the same IP.
+Uses a leaky bucket with an 18-hour leak rate and capacity of 3.
+Triggers on the 4th failed authentication attempt from the same IP when the previous events have not leaked enough from the bucket, for example 4 failures over roughly 15 to 18 hours.

-Includes a `_user-enum` variant for slow username enumeration over 3 days.
+Includes a `_user-enum` variant for slow username enumeration over the same period.

-**Detection window**: 72 hours / 3 days (leakspeed 18h × 4 events)
+**Typical triggering pattern**: 4 failed authentications from the same IP over less than 18 hours.

 ## Remediation